Why study at Roehampton

 What do the great theologians, philosophers and religious thinkers say about God and the nature of human existence?
 What do the major religions of the world teach and believe?
 What do texts like the Bible and the Qur’an really claim and say?
 What does theology have to say about issues of social justice and injustice, society and gender?
 This course allows you to explore answers to these and many other questions over the course of your three years of study.

 You are introduced to the multi-faceted nature of theological and religious studies and to the main themes of the Bible through modules such as:

 - Introduction to the Study of Religion

 - Introduction to the Study of Christian Theology

 - Religion in Context (focus on a world religion such as Judaism, Islam etc).

-You also have the opportunity to study the languages in which the sacred texts were written or into which they were translated: Hebrew, Sanskrit, Greek, classical Arabic, and Latin.
+You also have the opportunity to study the languages in which sacred texts were written or into which they were translated: Hebrew, Greek and Latin.